imagekit-developer/imagekit-python/README.md

 ```

 **6. Bulk File Delete by IDs**
 Delete a file as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-files-bulk).
-The method accepts list of file IDs of  files that has to be
+The method accepts list of file IDs of files that has to be deleted.
-deleted.

 ```python
 imagekit.bulk_file_delete(["file_id1", "file_id2"])
 ```

 **6. Purge Cache**
-Programmatically issue a cache clear request as clear request as pet the [API documentation here](https://docs.imagekit.io/api-reference/media-api/purge-cache).
+Programmatically issue a cache clear request as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/purge-cache).
 Accepts the full URL of the file for which the cache has to be cleared.
 ```python
 imagekit.purge_file_cache(full_url)